chreliot/senate-howto/main.md

 ## What are senators-at-large?

 The Senate appoints to Senate committees others who are *not* voting members of the Senate.
 These appointed participants are called “senators-at-large” (styled thus in the Statute), and they can be faculty, administration, chairpersons, or staff.
-Senators-at-large  serve for two year terms, with renewal possibilities.
+Senators-at-large  serve for two year terms, with renewal possibilities (FS VII B.3.a).
 The purpose of having this role is that the Senate have well-populated committees that are capable of doing the main work of the Senate without making the Senate itself, as a deliberative body, huge and unwieldy.
 Senators-at-large may participate in the deliberations of the Senate, even though they only vote in committee.
 (See FS VII B.3.)
 They play a crucial role in the productivity of the Senate's committees.

 ## Who is on Senate committees, and in what capacities?